nwisbeta/github.io/pages/apiguides/apiguides_getting_started_snomed.md

 Dozens of endpoints are available, by building queries to collect medical terminology from the server.
 The queries are controlled with filters and parameters to widen or narrow them for a given request.

-No endpoint in these APIs writes to, modifies or deletes data provided by the ontology server.
+No endpoint in these APIs writes to, modifies, or deletes data provided by the ontology server.

-The APIs featured use
+The APIs featured use:

-* `GET` queries to confirm the server is populated with the correct data
+* `GET` queries, to confirm the server is populated with the correct data
-* `$expand` and `$validate` operations to test their performance on the `ValueSet` resource
+* `$expand` and `$validate` operations, to test their performance on the `ValueSet` resource

 ## NHS Wales test server for SNOMED CT queries